Zulqarnain Haider (cricketer): Threats and international retirement

 On the morning of 8 November, before the fifth ODI against South Africa started, Zulqarnain left the team without permission.
 Later that day, he arrived in London.
 Zulqarnain decided to seek asylum in the United Kingdom, a move which was not supported by Pakistan's government which insisted Zulqarnain should have turned to them first.
 The Pakistan Cricket Board (PCB) suspended Haider's contract.
 On 10 November, Haider announced his retirement from international cricket.
 He explained that he had been asked to lose the fourth ODI on 4 November and that after hitting the winning runs he had received threats against his life and family.
 In April 2011, Zulqarnain withdrew his application for asylum and returned to Pakistan after receiving assurances from Rehman Malik, Pakistan's interior minister, about his safety.
 Malik stated that Zulqarnain Haider would be given "full security".

 Return to cricket

 On 12 May 2011, Haider announced that he was withdrawing his retirement from international cricket.
-The PCB set up a disciplinary committee, the result of which was imposing a fine of 500,000 rupees for breaching the team's code of conduct by going to London without permission.
-According to the PCB Haider "had no proof of any wrongdoing against any player or official of the board, and withdrew all his allegations".
+The PCB set up a disciplinary committee, which imposed a fine of 500,000 rupees on Haider for breaching the team's code of conduct by going to London without permission.
+According to the PCB, Haider "had no proof of any wrongdoing against any player or official of the board, and withdrew all his allegations".

 He was passed over for selection during Faysal Bank T20, but was included by Zarai Taraqiati Bank Limited for the first-class season.
 He played his first match for the team on 6 October, taking three catches but failing to score a run in his single innings.